 You want in on this tiny wireless earbud craze, but you don’t want to have to charge them every ten minutes.
 Also, you want something that’s just as dependable as much larger wireless headphones.

-These earbuds blow everything else out of the water.
-With five-hours of battery life, rock solid Bluetooth connectivity, and a decent microphone for making phone calls, the Jabra Elite 65t earbuds tick off all the right boxes.
-On top of that, the snug fit means you won’t worry about these things flying out of year ears, which is a concern for some other wireless earbuds, namely AirPods.
-The Jabra Elite 65t’s also on the more affordable end of the spectrum at $170.
+These earbuds pack all the best features of the popular Jabra Elite 65t into a smaller package and add a few new tricks, too.
+With 7.5-hours of battery life, terrific Bluetooth 5 connectivity, and four total microphones for making crystal clear phone calls, the Jabra Elite 75t earbuds tick off all the right boxes.
+There’s also a newly redesigned case that fits nicely in most pockets.
+On top of all that, the snug fit means you won’t worry about these things flying out of year ears, which is a concern for some other wireless earbuds, namely AirPods.
+The Jabra Elite 75t are a great value at $180.

 The $300 Sennheiser Momentum True Wireless are the best-sounding earbuds we’ve tried so far.
 (More on that in a second.)
 And the $300 Master & Dynamic MW07 earbuds are comparable, although slightly less mind-blowing.
-If you’re just after decent sound and good connectivity, the $160 Apple AirPods are a popular option.
+If you’re just after decent sound and good connectivity, the $160 Apple AirPods are a popular option, and the newer $250 AirPods Pro are simply excellent.
 And the $130 Samsung Galaxy Buds are a great budget choice for people with Samsung devices as well as iOS fans.
+You can also find a great deal on the Jabra Elite 65t, which sometimes on sale for as low as $100.

 The best athletic earbuds